onedata/onedata-documentation/docs/user-guide/data.md

 Onedata implements traditional POSIX permissions typical for Unix or Linux systems for specifying access rights to files or directories.
-However, there is one important nuance — all space members are treated as a virtual group which is the **group** owner of all files in the space.
+However, all space members are treated as a virtual group which is the **group** owner of all files in the space.
 This means that whenever a file is accessed by a space member who is not the owner of the file, the **group** permissions are taken into consideration.
 Permissions for **others** are